asu-cactus/open-data-study/covid-19-mobility-integration/README.md

 - add another column `date`, whose value is `2020-06-30`
 - select the `country_region_code`, `sub_region_1`, `sub_region_2`, `Confirmed` and `date` of the left table, then perform  join.

-*Note: for this task, we only perform the join on the data of 06-30-2020.*
+*Note: for this task, we only perform the join on the data of 06-30-2020.
+The data file is located at `source-datasets/time_series_covid19_confirmed_US.csv`.*

 ---